 Why you should stop measuring your diastasis recti?

-‘Do I measure the gap when my head and shoulders are resting on the floor, or raised up?’
-‘How high up to I lift?’
+‘How Do I Measure Diastasis Recti?’
+‘Do I measure the gap when my head and shoulders are resting on the floor, or raised?’
+‘How high up do I lift?’
 ‘Is the real size of the gap when the muscles are relaxed or when they are engaged?’
 ‘Why is my gap wider at some points than at others?’ ”My gap is larger at night than in the morning.
 Which is the right measurement?’
 ‘I get more doming of my abs when I raise my head higher / when I do a straight leg lift / when I lift my shoulders… which one is the true measurement?’.

 HERE’S THE THING.
 IT DOESN’T MATTER ALL THAT MUCH.

-All the ways of testing diastasis recti (you can watch a video here) but please when you go watch it, do it ONCE, then leave your tummy alone and come right back here) – all of them exert intra-abdominal pressure and contract the rectus abdominis muscle temporarily to enable you to feel the gap between the 2 parts of the muscle and to approximate the width of that gap with your fingers.
+All the ways of measuring your diastasis recti (you can watch a video here) but please when you go watch it, do it ONCE, then leave your tummy alone and come right back here – all of them exert intra-abdominal pressure and contract the rectus abdominis muscle temporarily to enable you to feel the gap between the 2 parts of the muscle and to approximate the width of that gap with your fingers.
 But all this lifting and exerting pressure and poking and prodding, the reason it causes your abs to dome is because your core is compromised and can’t do its job to withstand that pressure.
-If one way of testing makes it dome more, and gives a wider or stronger measurement, then you’re applying even more pressure.
+If one way of measuring your diastasis recti makes it dome more and gives a wider or stronger measurement, then you’re applying even more pressure.
 What this means is, all that obsessive testing is making it worse.